alexsasu/Uni-DS-Projects/README.md

 We observed that our dataset is imbalanced.
 In order to address this, we used <b>balanced weights</b> with some of our models, and we kept track of the <b>f1-score</b>.

 ![pca_dataset_visualization_initial](https://github.com/user-attachments/assets/62758e61-ed32-412f-a223-a7625b84098d)
 We observed that most of the bean types had similar features, with the exception of Bombay beans, which were considerably different.
-Due to this, and also due to the Bombay population having by far the least amount of samples, we omitted Bombay beans from the process of <b>outliers removal</b> through the <b>z-score</b>.
+Due to this, we omitted Bombay beans from the process of <b>outliers removal</b> through the <b>z-score</b> method applied on the entire dataset.
+We also chose not to remove any samples from the Bombay class, as it already had the least amount of samples by far.

 <img src="https://github.com/user-attachments/assets/eb0adecb-3b23-45f0-9e17-bca492baf379" width="766" height="645">